 Title

 This Code of Regulations shall be known and may be cited and referred to as the “Jackson County Lodging Excise Tax, Code of Regulations”, or "Lodging Excise Tax Code of Regulations" to the same effect.
 The Lodging Tax was enacted on January 10, 2023, pursuant to ORC §5739.09.
-Amended July 24, 2019.

 Definitions